 Sometimes when you have large databases, phpmyadmin or similar tool might fall when it comes to exporting or importing.
 The easiest way is to use command line.
+In this tutorial, we will learn how to use the mysqldump command to make a backup one or more databases in a MySQL Server.

 MySQL provide a great command line utility to take backup of your MySQL database and restore it called mysqldump. mysqldump is an effective tool to backup MySQL database.
 It creates a *.sql file with DROP table, CREATE table and INSERT into sql-statements of the source database.
 This tutorial will show you the easiest ways to backup the data in your MySQL database using mysqldump.